Business Improvement Projects Failing to Achieve Expected Result at Major Consumer Goods Company

 The GP Strategies Solution

-After consultation with the customer, GP Strategies implemented the following solutions:
+After consultation with the customer, GP Strategies implemented the following solutions for a business improvement plan:

 - Established and facilitated a senior-level leadership council to address the major issues and obstacles, and align on the way forward